logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-docker.md

 ## Overview

-To simplify shipping metrics from one or many sources, we created Telegraf Docker Metrics Collector.
+To simplify shipping metrics from one or many sources, we created the Telegraf Docker Metrics Collector.
 Telegraf Docker Metrics Collector is a container that runs Telegraf collector.

-#### Setup

-**Before you begin, you'll need**:

-* An active account with Logz.io
+#### Configuring Telegraf to send your metrics data to Logz.io

 <div class="tasklist">

+##### Set up Telegraf v1.17 or higher:

+Follow the instructions on [Get started with Telegraf](https://docs.influxdata.com/telegraf/latest/introduction/getting-started/) to:

+1. Download and install Telegraf in the terminal.
+2. Create and configure the ‘telegraf.conf’ file.
+3. Start the Telegraf service.

 ##### Pull the Docker image

+After you create a config file for Telegraf, pull the Docker image:

 `docker pull logzio/telegraf-docker-collector-metrics:latest`

-##### Run the collector
+##### Start the collector

+Run the following command:

 ````yaml
 docker run --name telegraf-docker-collector-metrics \